nol13/fuzzball.js/README.md

 ![fuzzball.js logo](fuzzballlogo.jpg "feed me strings!")
 ==========

-Easy to use and powerful fuzzy string matching, now with full unicode support!
+Easy to use and powerful fuzzy string matching with unicode support.

 This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
 Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (slightly modified, see below)